Grants and Loans for Church Buildings continue in 2022

 The aim of the Church Building Grants and Loans scheme is to support churches with maintaining and improving their church buildings as vital centres of worship, community and mission.
 We are particularly keen to support projects that reduce the environmental impact of our buildings as we aim to meet the Church of England's 2030 carbon net-zero target.
 Alongside this we will consider awarding the church building grants towards all items of maintenance and improvement to the structure of the church, including heating,and lighting systems, particularly if the proposed works have been identified in a Quinquennial inspection report, maintenance plan or energy audit.
 Parish loans, however, can also be granted for works on organs, bells and furnishings as well as works to churchyards and churchyard walls.

 Church building grants awarded can be up to a maximum of £5,000 per parish ( including multi-church parishes which may allocate between churches).
 Please be aware, however, that due to the high volume of very eligible applications received in 2021 grants awarded were mostly in the region of £1,000 - £2,000.
 The first application deadline for the church building grants is 28th February 2022 with two further application deadlines in 2022 occurring on 30th June and 31st October.
 Parish Loans of up to £25,000 can be applied for at any time.

-For queries regarding the Church Building Grants and Loans Scheme please email ResourcingParishes [at] leeds.anglican.org or telephone Becky Nicholson on 07496 265509 or Janet Edmond on 07376 525684
+For queries regarding the Church Building Grants and Loans Scheme please email ResourcingParishes [at] leeds.anglican.org or telephone Janet Edmond on 07376 525684

 Funding Opportunities for Big and Small Projects

-A booklet compiled by several Dioceses about current funding opportunities is the best place to start your funding search.
+A booklet compiled by several Dioceses about current funding opportunities is the easiest place to start your funding search.
 Click on the image below for the PDF.

 The Heritage Funding Directory is a free guide to financial support for anyone undertaking UK related heritage projects.
 This is a useful starting point for navigating funding sources in the sector.